Página 12

-Página 12 (sometimes stylised as Pagina/12, Pagina|12 or Pagina12) is a newspaper published in Buenos Aires, Argentina.
+Página 12 (sometimes stylised as Página/12, Página|12 or Página12) is a newspaper published in Buenos Aires, Argentina.
 It was founded on 25 May 1987 by journalist Jorge Lanata and writers Osvaldo Soriano and Alberto Elizalde Leal.

+Its first president was businessman Fernando Sokolowicz, in 1994 Grupo Clarín supposedly owned a share.
+The publishers also distribute a supplement covering Rosario area news, Rosario 12, since 1991.
 Since 2016 the newspaper is property of Grupo Octubre, a multimedia company created by Víctor Santa María, president of the Justicialist Party in the Buenos Aires.

-His first president was businessman Fernando Sokolowicz, in 1994 Grupo Clarín supposedly owned a share; Lanata claimed in a 2007 interview that businessman Rudy Ulloa (a businessman close to former President Néstor Kirchner) also owned a share.

-The publishers also distribute a supplement covering Rosario area news, Rosario 12, since 1991.